declanblanc/notes/🧠 Knowledge/Dev Env/nvim/nvim.md

-I'm really interested in having a nice developer environment.
-I've always enjoyed making my computer feel like my own person space.
+- [ ] Fix color scheme - ugly blue bars for no reason :(
+- [ ] What was that thing that showed what my kb shortcuts do

-Starting my neovim from scratch so I can hopefully learn more as I go instead. nvim looks in the .config/nvim directory for its config.
+I'm restarting my neovim config from scratch in order to learn more as I go instead of diving into copy-pasting from tutorial land.

+nvim looks in the .config/nvim directory for its config.

 In this directory I'm creating a lua project where the "root" of the project is `.config/nvim/init.lua`